sabre-io/sabre.io/source/xml/valueobjects.md

        <link href="http://example.org/2003/12/13/atom03"/>

-The parser in fact discarded the `href` atttribute and it's value.
+The parser in fact discarded the `href` atttribute and its value.
 The only way around that is to write a custom deserializer.

 The following example demonstrates how you would parse `<link>`.
 First, we